Touga. <- Previous • Next -> Yuuko.

 Left picture, Touga faces right because his attraction is real.
 Utena’s at the moment is not, or she is being fooled that he is her prince.
 Right, Utena faces right because her attraction is real, as attested by her blush.

-Examples - Touga episode 9 (Utena faces right and blushes) - Touga episode 11 (left picture) - Wakaba episode 11 and Akio episode 38 - Juri episode 7 - Akio episode 30 - Akio episode 33 (losing the othello game, the only example with lipstick) - Akio episode 36 before the kiss in the Second Seduction (right picture) - at night with Touga episode 36, section Utena’s attraction (Utena faces right and blushes) - Touga episode 36 challenging for the duel (Utena swaps to face left) - Touga episode 36 in the duel.
+Examples - Touga episode 9 (Utena faces right and blushes) - Touga episode 11 (left picture) - Wakaba episode 11 and Akio episode 38 - Juri episode 7 - Akio episode 30 - Akio episode 33 - Akio episode 36 before the kiss in the Second Seduction (right picture) - at night with Touga episode 36, section Utena’s attraction (Utena faces right and blushes) - Touga episode 36 challenging for the duel (Utena swaps to face left) - Touga episode 36 in the duel.

 Compare Utena looking up at Juri in episode 7 with cases where they are in conflict.
 In the episode 7 duel, Utena looks down at Juri’s sword and up at the falling sword, not up at Juri.
 In episode 17, trying to convince Juri to forgive Shiori, she looks levelly at Juri, or down and to the side.
 In episode 29, Utena never looks up at Juri.